-The Outpost rests high on a hill overlooking the Luvuvhu River Valley in the wildest and most remote part of the Kruger National Park - the 24 000ha Big Five Makuleke Contractual Park.
+Two of our luxury lodges, The Outpost and Pel's Post, are situated high on a hill overlooking the Luvuvhu River Valley in the wildest and most remote part of the Kruger National Park - the 24 000ha Big Five Makuleke Contractual Park.
 This vast and remote wilderness is bordered to the north by the Limpopo River and Zimbabwe and to the east by Crooks Corner and Mozambique.
 It's a treasure trove of natural wonders, some of which can only be reached on foot.
 Enter, the walking safari.

 While any safari in South Africa is a magical experience, if you truly want to experience the bushveld and get an unparalleled perspective, go on foot.
-The Outpost is famous for its specialist walking safaris, which are unlike any other safari activity and will let you experience the magnificent surroundings in a truly unique way.
+The Outpost and Pel’s Post are famous for their specialist walking safaris, which are unlike any other safari activity and will let you experience the magnificent surroundings in a truly unique way.

 The sound of silence...

 A walking safari is a great idea for those wanting to absorb the sights, sounds and smells of the bush up close and personal.
 Perhaps, its greatest advantage is the silence.
 Without the distraction and noise of vehicle engines, the sounds of the bush will be clear as day.
 From the chirping of insects to the cries of nearby birds and animals - you can hear how alive the bush really is.

 The silence also offers one other big advantage: stealth.
 You will be able to get up close and personal with the wildlife without disturbing their activities.
 Our region is home to over 300 species of birds and given how easily birds are disturbed and likely to fly away, birding is best experienced on foot too.